mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 #### Another example, The `Stepper`

-Let's imagine something like a page `Stepper`.
+Let's take another example and imagine something like a page `Stepper`.
 If you have ever implemented a wizard, a tutorial or a carousel, it's like a way to display a specific view based on a state, just like a router:

 ```jsx
 const Component = () => {